Lecture Notes in Statistical Mechanics and Mesoscopics

-Going back to the real field case, there are no Goldstone excitations, but we know from the analysis of the Ising model that fluctuations destroy the possibility to observe a phase transition if ${d=1}$.
-This should be contrasted with ${d>1}$, for which the critical point is shifted down (${r_c<0}$) but remains finite (see discussion of the RG analysis).
-The reason for the lack of phase transition here is more subtle.
-It is clear, even if we have a phase transition, that {\em formally} $\text{Var}(\varphi)\sim \bar{\varphi}^2$ on the critical line.
-The question is whether it becomes $\text{Var}(\varphi) \ll \bar{\varphi}^2$ for any finite~$h$ away form the critical line.
+{\bf Non-Gaussian fluctuations. --} Going back to the real field case, there are no Goldstone excitations, still we might have non-Gaussian excitations that smear the phase-transition.
+For ${d>1}$ the implication of such fluctuation is not too dramatic: the critical point is shifted down (${a_c<0}$) but remains finite (see discussion of the RG analysis).
+For ${d=1}$ we already have discussed the absence of a finite temperature phase-transition using a "domain walls" perspective.
+Let us re-phase the explanation using a field-theory perspective.
+It is clear that if we have a phase transition, then {\em formally} $\text{Var}(\varphi)\sim \bar{\varphi}^2$ on the critical line.
+The question is whether it becomes $\text{Var}(\varphi) \ll \bar{\varphi}^2$ for any finite~$h$ away from the critical line.
 This depends on the height of the "barrier" between the two minima, and therefore cannot be deduced from the Ginzburg criterion: the latter is based on a local Gaussian approximation that does not know anything about the height of the "barrier".
 We shall see in the next section that in the ${d=1}$ case the crossover has a finite width: there is no abrupt change in $\langle \varphi \rangle$ as ${h=0}$ is crossed.

+{\bf Quantum phase transition. --} The Landau model is ``classical" in the sense that its Hamiltonian commutes with the order parameter.
+This is not the case e.g. for coupled rotors (see previous lecture).
+In a field theory treatment the partition function $Z=\trc[\eexp{-\beta H}]$ can be written as a Feynman path integral over the field $\varphi(x,\tau)$, where ${\tau \in [0,\beta]}$ is the so-called imaginary time.
+The integral is over all field configurations in $([0,\beta] \times [0,L]^d)$.
+Accordingly the analysis of the ground state in the thermodynamic limit (${\beta,L \rightarrow \infty}$) maps formally to a classical field theory with ${d_{cl} = d+1}$ dimensions.
+This implies that is is feasible to observe a zero temperature ``quantum phase transitions", as a control parameter is varied, even for ${d=1}$ and notably at ${d=2}$.

 \sheadC{The one dimensional model}